Arbitrage Trading: All You Need to Know

 Source: academy.moralis.io

 Arbitrage is often used in investment circles and is best explained as the purchase of an asset in one market to be sold immediately for a profit in another market at a higher price.
-Applied to the world of cryptocurrency, Bitcoin arbitrage could mean buying Bitcoin low on one exchange and selling it high on another.
+Applied to the world of cryptocurrency, cryptocurrency arbitrage opportunity could mean buying low on one exchange and selling it high on another.

 Trade Bitcoin & Ethereum